smwal/clever-sdk/README.md

 python clever-sdk.py
 ```

 This will run the #Example Usage section of the script to pull some data associated with your District-App Token (CLEVER_API_TOKEN in your .env file).
+You will find the .json files in the output_data folder.
+Subsequent tests will overwrite any existing data in these files.

 ### Import the module and start using it: